Research

 Plant Healthcare - Endophytes

-Endophytes and their Potential for Bio-Control of Tree Diseases
+Endophytes & Their Potential for Bio-Control of Tree Diseases

-The importance of mycorrhiza and the role they play in enhancing tree health are widely recognized by arborists.
+Arborists widely recognise the importance of mycorrhiza and their role in enhancing tree health.
 However, the role of endophytes, i.e. bacteria and fungi that live within and on a tree without causing any disease symptoms, is greatly underappreciated.
-This article aims to provide a brief overview highlighting the benefits of endophytes, especially their potential as bio-control agents.
+This article provides a brief overview highlighting the benefits of endophytes, especially their potential as biocontrol agents.

 Endophytes as Biological Agents